rodonile/rsudp-leq/README.md

 # Database storage and visualization
-If this feature is enabled in the [write](#write) module, rsudp pushed metrics to an time-series database (influxDB).
-Refer to the README in the **visualization** folder for instruction on how to setup the databas and visualization stack, add new influxdb buckets, grafana dashboards, etc..
+If the **database_push** feature is enabled in the [write](#write) module, rsudp pushes metrics to an time-series database (influxDB).
+Refer to the README in the **visualization** folder for instruction on how to setup the database and visualization stack, add new influxdb buckets, grafana dashboards, etc..

 Example: